 Myth #1 – My Data Won’t Be Secure in the Cloud

 Any public or private Cloud Hosting solution will ultimately be as secure as it is engineered to be.
 So, ask your cloud provider what steps they have taken to ensure your data’s security.
 Reputable cloud providers understand that any serious security breaches will receive publicity and ultimately damage their reputation.
-This is the reason that public cloud provider security is often better than that of even most large enterprise data centers.
+This is why public cloud provider security is often better than that of even most large enterprise data centers.

 Myth #2 – I Won’t Have Full Ownership of My Cloud-Based Data